centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ln -s /home4/VBG_data/RNASeq/Homo_sapiens.GRCh38.107.gtf
 ```

-**Task 1**: Have a look at the human reference genome (GRCh38) and its annotation files, and print the last 50 lines of these files.
+**Task 1**: Check the human reference genome (GRCh38) and its annotation files, and print the last 50 lines of these files.

 ###  2. Quality control ###